-Rules Applicable to 3rd/4th Grade Leagues:
+Rules Applicable to 3rd Grade Boy's Leagues:

-18. The purpose of the 3rd/4th Grade Leagues is to promote the development of the skills of each player and the knowledge of the game of basketball.
-Accordingly, and notwithstanding any other Rules set forth above, the official scorekeeper will not keep track of the score of any regular season game until after the New Year.

-19. A. Third/Fourth grade teams will be comprised of a maximum of 8-10 players per team.

-19. Third/Fourth grade girl's teams will play 5 x 5, full court.
-Players on all third and fourth grade teams should be substituted en mass (e.g., 4 on, 4 off).
-If teams do not have sufficient numbers of players in attendance to equally substitute en mass, coaches must us the player rotation chart found on the wed-site.
-All players should play an equal amount of time per Rule 21.

-19. C. During the in-house season, no team will forfeit a game because it is unable to field the correct, minimum number of players (4 in third grade and 5 in fourth grade) if the two scheduled teams for a game have a total of 8 (in third grade) or 10 players (in fourth grade) in attendance.
+- 18. The purpose of the 3rd Grade Boy's Leagues is to promote the development of the skills of each player and the knowledge of the game of basketball.
+Accordingly, and notwithstanding any other Rules set forth above, the official scorekeeper will not keep track of the score of any regular season game in the 3rd Grade Boys leagues until after the first of the year. - 19.
+Third grade teams will be comprised of a maximum of 8-9 players per team. - 19.
+Third grade Boys teams will play 5 x 5 full-court.
+Players on all 3^{rd} grade teams should be substituted en mass (e.g., 4 on, 4 off).
+If teams does not have sufficient numbers of players in attendance to equally substitute en mass, coaches must develop an equitable system of substituting players so that all players play an equal amount of time per Rule 21. - 19.
+C. During the in-house season, no team will forfeit a game because it is unable to field the correct, minimum number of players (4 in third grade and 5 in fourth grade) if the two scheduled teams for a game have a total of 8 (in third grade) or 10 players (in fourth grade) in attendance.
 If a team has two more than the minimum number of player, it must provide at least one player to the other team to enable both teams to have the same number of players.
 (Note: Coaches may rotate the player or players "loaned" to the other team.)
-If there are an insufficient number of players to play 4×4 in third grade or 5×5 in fourth grade, both teams will play with less than the correct minimum number of players, but with an equal number of players; e.g., 3×3 (in third grade) or 4×4 (in fourth grade).
-In this situation, the coaches may shorten the 10-minute quarters to provide additional rest time for the players, if needed.
-During playoff (post-inhouse) games in the fourth grade league, PIAA rules apply and each team must field five players from its team roster at the start of a game.
-If a team cannot field five players within 10 minutes after the scheduled start time of a playoff game, that team must forfeit the game (although the forfeited playoff game should still be played as a practice game of two, 10-minute halves using less than five, but an equal number of, players for each team).

-20. Each game will consist of two 20-minute halves.

-21. Each player must play approximately the same amount of time as every other player.
-Each player must sit out at least five minutes of each half unless the team does not have a sufficient number of players to abide by this rule.

-22. Players should be rotated or substituted en mass in five-minute blocks of time.
+If there are an insufficient number of players to play 5×5 , both teams will play with less than the correct minimum number of players, but with an equal number of players; e.g., 4×4 .
+PIAA rules apply and each team must field five players from its team roster at the start of a game.
+If a team cannot field five players within 10 minutes after the scheduled start time of a playoff game, that team must forfeit the game (although the forfeited playoff game should still be played as a practice game of two, 10-minute halves using less than five, but an equal number of, players for each team). - 20.
+Each game will consist of two 20-minute halves. - 21.
+Each player must play approximately the same amount of time as every other player.
+Each player must sit out at least five minutes of each half unless the team does not have a sufficient number of players to abide by this rule. - 22.
+Players should be rotated or substituted en mass in five-minute blocks of time.
 A coach may substitute for a player playing more than five consecutive minutes if the player tires, but the timing of the substitution should not be a strategic coaching technique.
-At each substitution, players from both teams should quickly line up opposite each other in order to learn defensive assignments prior to resuming play.

-23. After an appropriate warning, the referees will loosely enforce the threesecond rule if a player is flagrantly standing inside of "the paint;" i.e., inside of the area framed by the foul lines.
+At each substitution, players from both teams should quickly line up opposite each other in order to learn defensive assignments prior to resuming play. - 23.
+After an appropriate warning, the referees will loosely enforce the threesecond rule if a player is flagrantly standing inside of "the paint;" i.e., inside of the area framed by the foul lines.